rotki/rotki/docs/api.rst

 .. http:post:: /api/(version)/calendar/reminders

-   Doing a POST on this endpoint will allow querying the calendar reminders using the identifier of the calendar entry associated.
+   Doing a POST on this endpoint will allow querying the calendar reminders using the identifier of the associated calendar entry.

   **Example Request**